 One downside of the 6.9L IDI is its apparent lack of power.
-Owners of modern computer-controlled diesels or large-displacement gasoline engines will likely be disappointed with the slow acceleration of this engine.
+Owners of modern computer-controlled diesels or large-displacement gasoline engines will likely be disappointed with the slow acceleration of the 6.9L IDI.

-The easiest way to increase an old 6.9L diesel’s power output is to turn up the injection pump.
+The easiest way to increase an old 6.9L diesel’s power output is to turn up the injection pump, but this is a risky solution.
 Cranking up the pump can cause the engine to roll coal as well, though fuel economy will suffer.
 Another common modification is a Banks turbo kit, which has been popular for years.
 Adding a turbo is the most potent bolt-on modification in common use.

 I rebuild & restore classic cars and trucks when I'm not researching and writing about all things automotive.
 My current project is a 1978 Ford.Read more about Joshua Weinstein